The Art Department Mission

-Art majors come from all social strata and have an appreciation for the support, stimulus and challenges this faculty provides.
-Additionally, the Art Department extends the visual arts to the entire student body through lectures, exhibitions and courses specifically offered to non-majors.
-Our close proximity to the arts and culture of New York City gives students additional opportunities and exposure to current issues and ideas in the arts.
+Art majors come from all social strata and have an appreciation for the support, stimulus, and challenges this faculty provides.
+In addition, the Art Department extends the visual arts to the entire student body through lectures, exhibitions, and courses specifically offered to non-majors.
+Our proximity to the arts and culture of New York City gives students additional opportunities and exposure to current issues and ideas in the arts.
 We number among our graduates some of the top artists working nationally and internationally today.

 The Art Department is guided by the belief that art makes a unique contribution to society by offering a visual language of expression and investigation.
 Art plays an important role in expanding the public imagination by engaging the viewer in visual and intellectual dialogue.
 Through the synergistic relationship between the visual arts and the liberal arts and sciences at SUNY New Paltz, our students and faculty participate in the larger intellectual, political and social life of the community.

-The Art Department also offers a Bachelor of Arts in Visual Arts degree (BA) which requires 48 credits in the major and 72 credits in liberal arts.
+The Art Department also offers a Bachelor of Arts in Visual Arts (BA) degree which requires 48 credits in the major and 72 credits in liberal arts.
 It is less common for art students to enroll in this degree.
-It is more frequently used by those with a double major (e.g. psychology and art, or art history and art).
-In addition to the foundations core courses, students in the BA degree complete five studio classes and requisite art history classes.
+It is more frequently used by those with a double major (e.g., Psychology and Art, or Art History and Art).
+In addition to the Foundations core courses, students in the BA degree complete five studio classes and requisite art history classes.
 The student may concentrate in an individual discipline or take a range of studio classes.
-The objective of this curriculum is to provide broad-based liberal arts education with a fundamental understanding of studio art practice.
+The objective of this curriculum is to provide a broad-based liberal arts education with a fundamental understanding of studio art practice.

-Upon completion of the art department foundation core (link) and basic studio classes in a particular medium, students in either the Bachelor of Science or Bachelor of Arts programs may choose to apply to one of the Bachelor of Fine Arts degree programs.
+Upon completion of the art department Foundation core and basic studio classes in a particular medium, students in either the Bachelor of Science or Bachelor of Arts programs may choose to apply to one of the Bachelor of Fine Arts degree programs.
 Entrance into a BFA program is by portfolio and interview.
 The student applies directly to the specific program of interest.
-These include Ceramics, Graphic Design, Metal, Painting/Drawing, Photography, Printmaking or Sculpture.
+These include Ceramics, Graphic Design, Metal, Painting & Drawing, Photography, Printmaking, or Sculpture.

-For Bachelor of Science in Art Education (BSAE) please see Art Education site.
+For Bachelor of Science in Art Education (BSAE) please see the Art Education site.

-For the Master of Science in Education in Visual Arts Education (MSEd) and Master of Arts in Art Studio (MA) for Visual Arts Educators please visit Art Education.
+For the Master of Science in Education in Visual Arts Education (MSEd),please visit the Art Education site.